Bootstrap model: Motivation

-Many in the bootstrap community believed that field theory, which was plagued by problems of definition, was fundamentally inconsistent at high energies.
+Many in the bootstrap community believed that quantum field theory, which was plagued by problems of definition, was fundamentally inconsistent at high energies.
 Some believed that there is only one consistent theory which requires infinitely many particle species and whose form can be found by consistency alone.
 This is nowadays known not to be true, since there are many theories which are nonperturbatively consistent, each with their own S-matrix.
 Without the narrow-resonance approximation, the bootstrap program did not have a clear expansion parameter, and the consistency equations were often complicated and unwieldy, so that the method had limited success.
-It fell out of favor with the rise of quantum chromodynamics, which described mesons and baryons in terms of elementary particles called quarks and gluons.
+This led to the development of string theory.